5 Best Board Games Like Chess

 Each player starts the game by making four unusual moves: The three pawns in front of the rooks and queen advance two spaces, while the queen herself advances two spaces to stand precisely behind the advanced queen pawn.
 The two players then take turns playing, each moving one piece according to its typical movement.

 Captures are achieved by moving a piece onto an opposing piece’s square.
-Except for the pawn (explained previously), other pieces capture by using their normal motions.
+Except for the pawn (explained previously), other pieces are captured by using their normal motions.

 When a player’s King is in danger of being captured, a “check” is called, and the player must maneuver so that his King is no longer in danger.
 If there is no way to remove the threat from the King, he is in “checkmate,” and the game is over.
 Even though the King is not in immediate danger, any move he makes puts him in danger of being captured (stalemate).